 2. Fill In The Necessary Details

 Google will ask for the NAP information of your business.
 Make sure to provide a complete and updated NAP profile to avoid irregularities.
-Irregularities in the NAP profile may be the reason why your website does not appear on local search results.
+Irregularities in the NAP profile may be why your website does not appear on local search results.

 3. Adjust Service Area

 After providing your brick-and-mortar store address, Google will ask you how far can you deliver your product or services.
-You can set up your service area and decide whether you’ll provide service outside of your store’s location.
+You can set up your service area and decide whether you’ll provide service outside your store’s location.

 4. Include Important Keywords for Your Product Listing